How to Make Coffee with a Stovetop Percolator

 Trust me, when you’ll take that first sip of that brew, it’ll be worth every second.
 For now, though, it’s time to roll up your sleeves and put those coffee beans into a perfect medium grind.
 Prepare to be mesmerized – caffeinated magic awaits.

-Step 2: Grind and Measure the Perfect Amount of Coffee for Your Percolator
+Step 2: Grind and Measure Your Coffee

 Getting the perfect cup of joe is an art.
 And you are the artist, my friend.